john-itcsolutions/cheirrs/README.md

 ## INTRODUCTION:

 # CHEIRRS
 Project based on  Lxd, Juju, Charms and Kubernetes; merged with Cyber Republic's Elastos Smartweb gRPC-based Blockchain and Database Server.
 Database ORM, reflection (at initialisation) and querying uses SQLAlchemy.
-The blockchain end of a transaction occurs first, followed by writing or reading of data to or from Postgres, via the "redis" cluster on the Kubernetes installation.
+The blockchain end of a transaction occurs first, followed by writing or reading of data to or from Postgres, via the "etcd" (or you can use redis) cluster on the Kubernetes installation.

 gRPC protocols replace the older style REST APIs, for communicating requests, and data inputs, from the client, and responses from the blockchain &/or database back to the client; all this occurs through the smart-web server, employing a "microservices" architecture.
 Here the gRPC protocols are implemented in Python.
 The smart-web server has Carrier installed onboard, guaranteeing security.
 Carrier is also installed automatically on the Ionic dApp clients as well as manually on the IoT Edge client/servers (running 'node-red').